thachmpham/thachmpham.github.io/md/vip.md

 # 2. Setup Virtual IP with Keepalived.
 **Agenda**

-- Build a Docker image with Keepalived installed.
+- Build a Docker image for Keepalived.
-- Create two containers: node1, node2.
+- Create two containers named node1 and node2.
-- Configure virtual IP on node1 as master.
+- Configure a virtual IP on node1 to act as the master.
-- Configure virtual IP on node2 as backup.
+- Configure the same virtual IP on node2 to act as the backup.
-- Failover test:
-    - Shutdown node1.
-    - Verify that the virtual IP is automatically reassigned to node2.
+- After configuration, the virtual IP will be active on node1.
+If node1 stops, the virtual IP will automatically switch to node2.
-- Ping test.
-    - From host to the virtual IP when node1 is master.
-    - From host to the virtual IP when node2 is master.

 ## 2.1.
 Build Docker Image.
 Create Dockerfile.